-The physical health of a dog needs to be checked, because physical discomfort and pain can drive aggressive behavior with a clear function: stopping (further) discomfort/damage to the body.
+The physical health of a dog needs to be checked, because physical discomfort and pain can drive aggressive behaviour with a clear function: stopping (further) discomfort/damage to the body.
 Discomfort also increases stress levels in the body, increasing the risk for 'outbursts'.

-Dog guardians who physically hurt dogs by grabbing a dog’s scruff, kicking or slapping can develop strong dog-to-human aggression cases, as harsh physical approaches can teach dogs that humans (and movement of hands or legs) can cause physical discomfort.
+Dog guardians who physically hurt dogs by grabbing a dog’s scruff, poking, kicking or slapping can develop strong dog-to-human aggression cases, as harsh physical approaches can teach dogs that humans (and movement of hands or legs) can cause physical discomfort.